-My litmus test for any of my raw vegan recipes is to feed them to my friend Joann, who proudly professes “I don’t eat healthy!”
+My litmus test for any of my raw recipes is to feed them to my friend Joann, who proudly professes “I don’t eat healthy!”
 If she sticks her snout in my trough without any complaining, and returns for more, I know I have a winner.
-I am staying with her in Arizona this week, and brought some of my raw kale chips as a snack.
+I am staying with her in Arizona this week, and brought some of my kale chips as a snack.
 When I woke up the first morning to find half the bag empty, and a note that read “I need this recipe!!!!!”
 I thought it was worthy of a post!
 She did insist I attach a disclaimer – “the kale gets stuck in your teeth!
 You have to floss, but it is so worth it”!
-The rest of the bag is long gone, and she has ordered an Excalibur dehydrator with much excited anticipation.
+The rest of the bag is long gone, and she has ordered a dehydrator with much excited anticipation.

-I served these garlic kale chips up to my whole food bedfellows (AKA Lois, Elaine and Sharon) the other night to rave reviews.
-But only a declaration of piggy joy from a cream dreamer and self professed toxic omnivore would qualify as a satisfactory acid test.
-So thankyou Joann – for supplying the much needed tick of approval that inspired me to send these raw kale chips out into the mainstream culinary world with absolute confidence.
+I served these kale chips up to my whole food bedfellows (AKA Lois, Elaine and Sharon) the other night to rave reviews.
+But only a declaration of joy from a cream dreamer and self professed toxic omnivore would qualify as a satisfactory acid test.
+So thankyou Joann – for supplying the much needed tick of approval that inspired me to send these raw chips out into the mainstream culinary world with absolute confidence.

-Give these garlic kale chips a go for your next snack attack.
+Give these kale chips a go for your next snack attack.
 Toxic treaters far and wide will be green with envy!